dart-lang/language/working/parts-with-imports/feature-specification.md

     compile-time error if an identifier denotes a conflicted namespace entry._
     _(This is the existing way to combine imported names from multiple imports into a single namespace, we're just giving it a name.)_
 *   Let *C* be the combined import scope of the parent file of *F*, or an empty scope if *F* is a library file.
 *   Let *I*, the *import scope* of *F*, be a scope with *C* as enclosing scope and _importsOf_(*NP*) as namespace, where *NP* is the set of unprefixed import directives of *F*.
     If *F* is a library file, and *F* does not contain any import of `dart:core`, a synthetic `import 'dart:core';` directive is added to *NP*.
     *   The import namespace is computed the same way as for a pre-feature library.
 The implicit import of `dart:core` only applies to the library file. _As usual, it's a **compile-time error** if any `import`‘s target URI does not resolve to a valid Dart library file._
 *   Let *P*, the *combined import scope* of *F*, be a scope with *I* as enclosing scope and a namespace containing every import prefix declared by an import declaration of *F*.
     *   The *P* scope contains an entry for each name where the current file has an `import` directive with that name as prefix.
 If an import is `deferred`, it's a **compile-time error** if more than one `import` directive in the same file has that prefix name, as usual.
-        _It's not an error if two deferred import prefixes have the same name if they occur in different files, a file can use any name as an import prefix for its own imports, as long as it's not the name of a library declaration._)
+        _It's not an error if two deferred import prefixes have the same name if they occur in different files, a file can use any name as an import prefix for its own imports, as long as it's not the name of a library declaration._
     *   The *P* scope binds each such name to a *prefix (import) scope*, *P*<sub>*name*</sub>, computed as *importsOf*(*S*<sub>*name*</sub>) where *S*<sub>*name*</sub> is the set of import directives of *F* with that prefix name.
     *   If an import is `deferred`, its *P*<sub>*name*</sub> is a *deferred scope* which has an extra `loadLibrary` member added, and the import implicitly hides any member named `loadLibrary` in the (singular) imported library's export scope _(as usual)_.
     *   If *P*<sub>*name*</sub> is _not_ `deferred`, and the enclosing scope in *C* has a non-deferred prefix import scope with the same *name*, *C*<sub>*name*</sub>, then the enclosing scope of *P*<sub>*name*</sub> is *C*<sub>*name*</sub>.
-        _A part file can use the same prefix as a prefix that it inherits, because inherited imports are only suggestions.
+        _A part file can have an import with the same prefix as a prefix that it inherits.
+The new import's declarations will all be available through the prefix, but any declaration of the inherited prefix which isn't shadowed by a new import, will also be available._
-        If a file has imports with the same prefix as a parent file, the imported declarations will shadow parent file's import scope declarations, just like imports in the top-level import scope will shadow top-level imports with the same name inherited from parent files._
+        The imported declarations will shadow the parent file's import scope declarations, just like imports in the top-level import scope will shadow top-level imports with the same name inherited from parent files._